wp-plugins/easy-spoiler/readme.txt

 == Description ==

 This plugin allows you to easily insert spoilers into your blog, making use shortcodes.
 An attractive container containing a hint to its content is created with a show/hide button.
-The container may contain other shortcakes within it.
+The container may contain other shortcodes within it.

 PHP5 Required.